vjJayashri/Study-Habit-Recommender/README.md

 # Study-Habit-Recommender
   This project is a full-stack Study Habit Recommendation System built directly inside a Jupyter Notebook.
 The notebook generates and runs a FastAPI backend, a Streamlit frontend, and a SQLite database.
-The system analyzes student study behavior and recommends personalized study habits using data analytics and machine learning.
+The system analyzes student study behavior and recommends personalized study habits using data analytics and ** unsupervised machine learning**.

 ## Overview
 The notebook (`Study Habit Recommender.ipynb`) automatically: